dthain/compilers-fa23/float.md

     .long   1072902963
 ```

 GCC does some bit hacking and stores floating point values as integers (since doubles are 64 bits wide, a single double takes two long values of 32 bits each).
-In order to simplify things, we can instead store the floating point value as a single 64 bit value.
-We can perform the conversion using something like the C program below:
+We can perform this conversion from float to integer using something like the C program below:

 ```
 #include <stdio.h>